 Approved DL Platforms in Minnesota

-- The platforms for which training and support are provided are Burlington English, i-Pathways (formerly GED-i), Plato Edmentum, Northstar Digital Literacy Assessment, and (through 12/31/16) Skills Tutor; and for Adult Diplomas programs, Learner Web.
-Contact Susan Wetenkamp-Brandt for assistance on Burlington English, ii-Pathways and Skills Tutor, Julia Tabbut for Learner Web, and email@example.com for Northstar.
+- The platforms for which training and support are provided are Burlington English, i-Pathways (formerly GED-i), Plato Edmentum, and the Northstar Digital Literacy Assessment; and for Adult Diploma programs, Learner Web.
+Contact Margo Hernandez for assistance on Burlington English, t Susan Wetenkamp-Brandt for assistance on Plato Edmentum and i-Pathways, Julia Tabbut for Learner Web, and firstname.lastname@example.org for Northstar.
 License fees for these platforms are also paid by the State.

 - ABE programs are welcome to use any of the other approved platforms, but training will not be provided and fees will not be paid at the state level.

-English for All, Crossroads Cafe, and EASY ESL.
+English for All, Crossroads Cafe, Putting English to Work, and Teach Me English (in ASL).

-The scores listed are suggestions that reflect the ability levels generally needed to benefit.
+The scores listed for specific platforms are suggestions that reflect the ability levels generally needed to benefit.
 However, students at lower levels may be able to benefit, especially in a hybrid setting.
 Students at lower than suggested levels should be monitored to ensure they are progressing.

 Questions about Platforms